Veera Abhimanyu (1965 film)

 Veera Abhimanyu is a 1965 Indian Tamil-language Hindu mythological film directed by V. Madhusudhana Rao and produced by Sunderlal Nahta and Doondi.
-Based on Abhimanyu, a character from the Indian epic Mahabharata, the film stars Gemini Ganesan leading an ensemble cast, including A. V. M. Rajan portraying the title character.
-It was simultaneously filmed in Telugu as Veerabhimanyu, with a largely different cast.
+Based on Abhimanyu, a character from the Indian epic Mahabharata, the film stars Gemini Ganesan leading an ensemble cast, including A. V. M. Rajan portraying the title character, A. V. M. Rajan and Kanchana.
+It was simultaneously filmed in Telugu as Veerabhimanyu, with a largely different cast retaining Kanchana.
 The film was released on 20 August 1965, and failed commercially.

 Plot

 The Pandava prince Arjunan explains to his pregnant wife Subhadrai the nuances of entering the Chakravyuha, a deadly war-plan created by Dronan.
 Abhimanyu, the child in Subhadrai's womb, listens to it.
 When Arjunan is about to explain how to come out of it, Krishnan shows up and diverts the topic.
 While the Pandavas are in the Virata Kingdom during the agnaatvaas, Abhimanyu grows up at Dwaraka as a valiant warrior.
 While chasing Uthrakumaran, Abhimanyu enters King Virata's garden and meets Uthrai, and they both fall in love.
 Abhimanyu seeks Ghatotkachan's support to marry Uthrai.

 When the Pandavas' agnaatvaas ends, the marriage of Abhimanyu and Uthrai is conducted.
 Upon returning, the Pandavas seek their share of the kingdom, but the Kaurava prince Duryodhanan refuses to part with even five villages, leading to the Kurukshetra War.
 Drona creates the Chakravyuha to stop Abhimanyu, who is slayed by the Kauravas through deceit.
 To a devastated Arjunan, Krishna conveys, through his Vishvarupa, the truth about the circle of life.